telerik/ajax-docs/controls/editor/how-to/save-content-with-predefined-font.md

 ## Define external stylesheets and use CSS inliner tool that will convert them to inline styles

-You can use any external CSS Inliner Tool to convert the external stylesheets of the editor to inline styles.
-For example you can find below an integration sample with the [PreMailer.Net](https://github.com/milkshakesoftware/PreMailer.Net) CSS Inliner Tool.
+You can use any external CSS Inliner Tool to convert the external stylesheets of the editor to inline styles (**Example 4**).

 1. Define the .css files via the CssFiles collection.
 1. Read the .css files and place that content inside the style tag of the editor content.